 If your business provides goods and services, Inventory Finance could be a useful solution to explore.
-Offering you access to a lender-controlled facility, it grants you the ability withdraw funds which can be eventually repaid and withdrawn again on a cycle.
+Offering you access to a lender-controlled facility, it grants you the ability to withdraw funds which can be eventually repaid and withdrawn again on a cycle.
 This means that you can use the product to acquire fresh stock and used to replenish your stockroom yet again as it’s sold on.
 Therefore, Inventory Finance can help ensure that your business always has a sufficient amount of stock.
 So if you need fast access to additional stock or help with your cash flow, apply for Inventory Finance today, or find out more with Rangewell.

 Share this article

 Discover your range of finance.
 Every type of finance for every type of business.